pasqal-io/pyqtorch/docs/differentiation.md

 #### Differentiation of circuit parameters

-We show below a code example with the different differentiation methods for differentiating circuit parameters:
+We show below a code example with several differentiation methods for circuit parameters:

 ```python exec="on" source="material-block" html="1" session="diff"
 import pyqtorch as pyq